spring-guides/gs-spring-boot/README.md

 }
 ```

-> **Note:** This `MultipartConfigElement` may not have any settings other than an empty string.
-A production version would specify things like target upload path, file size upload limits, etc.
+> **Note:** A production version of `MultipartConfigElement` would not be empty but instead specify things like target upload path, file size upload limits, etc.

 Re-run the app
 --------------